boazbk/crypto/lec_05_prf-from-prg.md

 Each such iteration is called a _round_.
 If there are $t$ rounds, then the key $k$ is typically expanded into a longer string, which we think of as a  $t$ tuple of strings  $(k_1,\ldots,k_t)$ via some pseudorandom generator known as the _key scheduling algorithm_.
 The $i$-th string in the tuple is known as the _round key_ and is used  in the $i^{th}$ round.
-Each round is typically composed of several components: there is a "key mixing component" that performs some simple permutation based on the key (often as simply as XOR'ing the key), there is a "mixing component" that mixes the bits of the block so that bits that were intially nearby don't stay close to one another, and then there is some non-linear component (often obtained by applying some simple non-linear functions known as "S boxes" to each small block of the input) that ensures that the overall cipher will not be an affine function.
+Each round is typically composed of several components: there is a "key mixing component" that performs some simple permutation based on the key (often as simply as XOR'ing the key), there is a "mixing component" that mixes the bits of the block so that bits that were initially nearby don't stay close to one another, and then there is some non-linear component (often obtained by applying some simple non-linear functions known as "S boxes" to each small block of the input) that ensures that the overall cipher will not be an affine function.
 Each one of these operations is an easily reversible operations, and hence decrypting the cipher simply involves running the rounds backwards.

 ![A typical round of a block cipher, $k_i$ is the $^{th}$ round key, $x_i$ is the block before the $i^{th}$ round and $x_{i+1}$ is the block at the end of this round.](../figure/block-cipher-round.jpg){#blockcipherfig width=50% }